projectSHAI/GOATstack/README.md

 [MongoDB](https://www.mongodb.org/), [Express](http://expressjs.com/), [Angular2](https://angular.io/), and [Node.js](http://www.nodejs.org/) are the primary technologies utilized in this purpose built stack.
 Inspired by [MeanJS](https://github.com/meanjs/mean) and [AngularFullstack](https://github.com/angular-fullstack/generator-angular-fullstack), GOAT has been built to give you an organized and efficient way to start developing secure MEAN web apps with scalability, and efficiency in mind.

 #### MongoDB
 MongoDB is an open sourced database which uses a flexible document data model, similar to JSON.
-Instead of using tables and rows, MongoDB uses key-value pairs to achieve faster, more efficient querying capabilities than a relational database.
+Instead of using tables and rows, MongoDB uses key-value pairs to achieve fast, and efficient querying capabilities.
 This flexibility allows development teams to evolve the data model rapidly as their application requirements change.

 > Read the [MongoDB documentaion](https://docs.mongodb.com/) in order to get a better understanding to how this scaleable database can benefit your team!